Burnout | Stress & Self-Care

 From an increase in medical errors, decreased attention to detail and productivity, as well as physical and emotional exhaustion, it is evident that the risks of nursing burnout are detrimental to a healthcare facility.

-Reputable sources such as the U.S. Department of Veteran Affairs, outline that fostering resilience in nursing is central to improving provider health and decreasing the prevalence of burnout, which in turn, positively impacts patient outcomes.
+According to the U.S. Department of Veteran Affairs, fostering resilience in nursing is central to improving provider health and decreasing the prevalence of burnout, which in turn, positively impacts patient outcomes.

 If the healthcare team and administration can work collaboratively to address signs of burnout upon first recognition, provide valuable resources when needed, and increase awareness of the dangers of nursing burnout, resilience will strengthen.